prometheus-digital/ithemes-exchange/readme.txt

-=== iThemes Exchange: Simple WP Ecommerce ===
+=== ExchangeWP: Simple WP Ecommerce ===
-Contributors: ithemes, blepoxp, layotte, aaroncampbell, mattdanner
+Contributors: ExchangeWP, ajmorris
 Tags: ecommerce
 Requires at least: 3.7
 Tested up to: 4.8
-Stable tag: 1.36.5
+Stable tag: 1.36.6
 License: GPLv2 or later

-Easily sell your digital and physical products with iThemes Exchange, simple ecommerce for WordPress
+Easily sell your digital and physical products with ExchangeWP, simple ecommerce for WordPress

 == Description ==

-= Sell Your Stuff Online in Under 5 Minutes = iThemes Exchange makes it easy to get your store up and running quickly by making the process simple.
+= Sell Your Stuff Online in Under 5 Minutes = ExchangeWP makes it easy to get your store up and running quickly by making the process simple.
 Just install, activate, choose your payment methods and start adding your products.

 = A Simple Interface =
 Your products are not blog posts.
 So we created an experience that makes creating products simpler and more intuitive.